ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 Graphs
 :   Graphs are used to model relationships between elements,
     where the elements are called *vertices* and and the relations are represented by *edges*.
-    Graphs and their core algorithms are introduced in [chapter @sec:graphs].
+    Graphs and their core algorithms are introduced in [Chapter @sec:graphs].

-We will discuss abstract data types in more detail in [chapter @sec:abstract-data-types].
+We will discuss abstract data types in more detail in [Chapter @sec:ADTs].